ubco-cmps/data301_course/project/milestone05.md

-# Milestone 5 - Address Feedback and Refine project
+# Milestone 5 - Present your Dashboard!

-In this milestone you will continue working on your class project, process the data for your dashboard, and get the repo ready final submission in Milestone 4.
+In this milestone you will be finalizing your submission and presenting all your hard-work to your fellow students as a Dashboard!

 ## Overall Expectations